 - You are readily available for follow-up in case of adverse drug reactions or treatment failure.

-Such a relationship can exist only when you have recently seen the animal and are personally acquainted with its care.
-This means you have recently examined the animal, have made “medically appropriate and timely visits” to where the animal is kept (usually the case for food-producing animals), or done both.
+Such a relationship can exist only when you have recently seen and are personally acquainted with the keeping and care of the animal or animals.
+This means you have recently examined the animal or animals, made “medically appropriate and timely visits” to the premises (usually the case for food-producing animals), or done both.

-FDA’s requirements limit extra-label drug use in animals to situations where an animal’s health is threatened or where the animal may suffer or die without treatment.
-Before you can legally prescribe an approved human or animal drug for an extra-label use, one of these general conditions also must be met:
+The purpose of FDA’s requirements for extra-label drug use in animals is to limit this use to situations where an animal’s health is threatened or where the animal may suffer or die without treatment.
+In addition, one of the following general conditions must be met before you can legally prescribe an approved human or animal drug for an extra-label use:

 - There is no animal drug approved for the intended use; or